 Pasta Salad Ingredients

-• Noodles: rice noodles or pasta ( linguini, fusilli, rotini, farfalle, or any pasta shape, cooked to al dente).
+• Pasta or Rice Noodles: we love gluten free rice noodles or sub pasta (linguini, fusilli, rotini, farfalle, or any pasta shape, cooked to al dente).

-• Veggies and herbs: Feel free to add any grillable vegetable you like or have on hand.
-I’ll often pick up what is available at our local farmers’ market—here, we’re using zucchini, red bell pepper, onion, fresh corn on the cobb, cherry tomatoes, fresh cilantro leaves, garlic, and jalapeño.
+• Veggies: Feel free to add any grillable vegetable you like or have on hand.
+I’ll often pick up what is available at our local farmers’ market—here, we’re using zucchini, red bell pepper, onion, fresh corn on the cobb, cherry tomatoes.

 • Seasonings: salt, black pepper, coriander, smoked paprika, lime juice and lime zest.